 Medical Professionals

-Educational and resource materials should be provided.
-It is important to provide a list of websites with accurate information appropriate for the patient’s diagnosis, since many families primarily use the internet for medical information.
-It is also helpful to have pre-printed information ready to give families whose child has a common diagnosis.
+3 Provide educational and resource materials.
+It is important to provide a list of websites with accurate information about the patient’s diagnosis, since many families primarily use the internet for medical information.
+It is also helpful to have pre-printed information ready to give families to share with the people who will work with their child.

 Example 1: